A colleague of mine Dr. John Berardi sent this to me in his e-mail newsletter and I thought it would be helpful.

 - Flax seeds (but not the oil) contain lignans, a class of phytoestrogens.
 These lignans act as antioxidants and may be responsible for some of the other health benefits attributed to flax consumption.
 (No worries, though, you’ll not become “estrogenic” from consuming flax.

-- When someone eats the whole flax seed (un-ground) it will not be absorbed by the body.
+- When you eat the whole flax seed (un-ground) it can not be absorbed by the body.
 Therefore it needs to be ground first.

 Want to learn how to eat the right way – once and for all?
 Then check out the following resources: